amida-tech/recruitment-registry/api/docs/api.md

 	});
 ```

-Server responds with answers in the the response body and the format is identical to how answers are created except an additional language field
+Server responds with answers in the the response body and the format is identical to how answers are created except an additional language field which is by default is English (en).
+Language field identifies the language that the participant saw the survey in and [dictated by the client](#language_spec)

 ```js
 [